 30th July 2012

-Quote reblogged from MERMAID MOTEL with 14,657 notes
+Quote reblogged from THE CRITICAL DISTANCE with 14,668 notes

 We don’t lift weights in order to look hot, especially for the likes of men like that.
 What makes them think that we even WANT them to find us attractive?
 If you do, thanks very much, we’re flattered.
 But if you don’t, why do you really need to voice this opinion in the first place, and what makes you think we actually give a toss that you, personally, do not find us attractive?
 What do you want us to do?
 Shall we stop weightlifting, amend our diet in order to completely get rid of our ‘manly’ muscles, and become housewives in the sheer hope that one day you will look more favourably upon us and we might actually have a shot with you?!
 Cause you are clearly the kindest, most attractive type of man to grace the earth with your presence.